AdamGonda/adamgonda.com/_ignore/samples/2020-10-16-Progressive-image-loading.md

 This is a technic to create a better user experience by using minified base64 placeholders directly inlined into HTML.
-So when the page loads first, these images will there but blurred out, and when they load you swap them the original, usually using a fade-in animation for the transition between the two.
+So when the page loads first, these images will be there but blurred out, and when they load you swap them out to the original, usually using a fade-in animation for the transition between the two.

 # Why